 As before the feet of Rama he in loving homage bent,

-"Arya!" in his choking accents this was all that Bharat said,
+"Arya!" in his choking accents this was all

 "Arya!" spake the young Satrughna and he bent his holy head!

 Rama to his loving bosom raised his brothers from his feet,